A simple tent that gives you a view of the stars?

 Choose a good sleeping bag

-Our choice would be something like the Andes Grand (1.8kg and around £25), which can be a duvet or rectangular sleeping bag.
+If you’re not backpacking, our choice would be something like the Andes Grand (1.8kg and around £45), which can be a duvet or rectangular sleeping bag.
 It’s rated for four seasons, but you might want the extra warmth of a liner or a Jungle Blanket over the top.

 Or just use your duvet with a blanket under you for insulation.